coveo/source.coveo.com/_posts/2021-02-23-coveo-headless-plus-svelte.md

 </div>
 ```

 Here, we import the store and simply listen to it!
-No rocket science at play here, but the `#each` block might need some explaining: It will iterate over the results and render the HTML template for each result.
+No rocket science at play here, but the `#each` block might need some explaining.
+It will iterate over the results and render the HTML template for each result.
 The `as { clickUri, title }` syntax is simply extracting the two keys from each result by using [Object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#object_destructuring).
 I think the resulting code is surprisingly pretty clean and readable!

 ## Integrating the components back into the Search Page